HighOutputVentures/experiments/014/packages/remotion-plugins/README.md

 - [Glevinzon Dapal](https://app.identifi.com/profile/00a0128bdc38887a855480f7c38ffe84)
 - [John Paul Calvo](https://app.identifi.com/profile/00207ec81649ceb1e43f13873ec5498a)

+---

 ## Goal Statements

-At the end of this experiment, we should be able to;
+At the end of this experiment, we should be able to

+1. Explore remotion and its tools within
+1. Add new flavour to the current setup where we only use static/text content.
+If we can generate video using a service that we developed ourselves, it will open opportunities for us to level up our content creation, and hopefully can turn into a potential product.

 ---